LanceNorskog/deep-scurve/README.md

 [github](notebooks/Scurve_MNIST_Demo.ipynb)

 ## Acknowledgements
 All of the IPython notebooks were written and debugged on Google's Colab free tier.
 The Hilbert curve code was lifted from Aldo Cortesi's [scurve](https://github.com/cortesi/scurve) package for Python.
-It is only released for Python 2, so I --hacked it up-- ported it to Python 3.
+It is only released for Python 2, so I ~~hacked it up~~ ported it to Python 3.

 *(Colab: where some days are better than others ™)*